roshk99/trajectory-plotting/README.md

 * Plot Type
 	* Plot with either individual circles or the surface (surface takes more graphics and is much slower)

-###Animation and Reproduction (in progress)
+###Animation
-* The animation and reproduction portions of this project are in progress.
-Check back later!
+* `scripts/runFunction.m` contains the demonstrations, mean trajectory, canal surface, and reproductions.
+This can be used along with the Robotics Toolbox for animation purposes.
+Obselete code to this end is in `scripts/animate.m`.

 ###Prerequisites
-* MATLAB
+* MATLAB (along with Curve Fitting Toolbox)
-* Robotics Toolbox (Peter Corke)
+* Robotics Toolbox (Peter Corke) for animation
-* FFMPEG (Media Editing Software)
-* Bulk Rename Utility (or similar)

-###Setup
-* Follow instructions from the Robotics Toolbox for setup
-    * Add toolbox to the path
-    * Run startup.m in rvctools folder
-* Download FFMPEG
-    * Make sure it is added to your path

 ###Running
+* Run the following commands first:
+	* `addpath('scripts'); addpath('data');`
 * Run main.m from the scripts folder with the desired options
     * Dataset number, type of canal, boundary calculation method, plot type

-###Images to Video (Use Bulk Rename Utility or similar)
-* Put all the image files from a given dataset in the same folder (need to rename so that the filenames do not overlap, but they stay in numeric order)
-* Rename the files so that the first one is 0000.png and so on
-* Open a terminal and navigate to the folder with all the image files
-* Run the following command: `ffmpeg -r 10 -i %04d.png out.avi` replacing __out__ with your video file name
+* Adjust parameters in `scripts/runFunction.m`